HeinaZ/FedAVG/README.md

-# FedAvg with non-IID dataset with Dirichlet distribution
+# FedAvg with non-IID dataset of Dirichlet distribution

 Some codes refers to https://github.com/WHDY/FedAvg